aetperf/aetperf.github.io/_posts/2022-03-03-Applying-a-row-wise-function-to-a-Pandas-dataframe.md

 ## pandas.DataFrame.itertuples

-The `itertuples` method allows to iterate over DataFrame rows as namedtuples.
+The `itertuples` method allows to iterate over dataframe rows as namedtuples.
 Thus, the row values can either be accessed by name or by index.
 The function `det_sym33_scalars` is used in the first case, and `det_sym33_array` in the second.

 |function name| method | returning rows as | row-wise function | argument type  |
 |-------|--------|------------------|--------------|---|